valory-xyz/open-autonomy/docs/guides/managing_packages.md

 autonomy packages lock --check
 ```

-Each time you need a new package you will need to either copy/paste/edit an existing one and edit the agent's configuration file or use the intermediate agent method discussed before.
+Each time you need a new package, add its identifier to `packages.json`, run `autonomy packages sync --update-packages` to download it and then add it to the agent's configuration file.

 ## The remote registry